Mustafa-Imam/Eid-Giftlist/README.md

-# Tournament
+# Eid Giftlist

-This is our project where we showcase to you our tournament hosting website.
+This is our project where we showcase to you our Eid Giftlist website.
 Enjoy!